One of the most complete collections of Wright material in the world.

 The Wright Brothers Collection housed in Special Collections and Archives in the Wright State University Libraries is one of the most complete collections of Wright material in the world.

-Special Collections and Archives also preserves the broader history of early aviation in the Miami Valley, including the history of aerospace medicine and human factors engineering.
-You’ll find more than forty collections relating to the Wright brothers, including the papers and photographs of Ivonette Miller Wright, the Wright Memorial Commission records, the Andrew Iddings/Wright Brothers Homecoming Photograph Collection, the Charles E. Taylor Research Collection, and more.
+Special Collections and Archives also preserves the broader history of aviation in the Miami Valley, including the history of early airplane manufacturing, aerospace medicine, and human factors engineering.
+The archive holds collections such as the Kettering Family Papers, the Dayton-Wright Airplane Company Photograph, the Dr. Stanley C. White Papers, the WACO Aircraft Company Photographic Collection, the Dr. Malcolm L. Ritchie Collection, and more.

 Visit Website